enewbury/cloud/README.md

 100% Handsfree & Ready to login.

-This playbook allows you to integrate with a protonmail server, and uses Nginx instead of apache.
+This playbook uses Nginx instead of apache.

 ## Preparation